 For students in need of support, help is available through UofT My SSP (24/7 counselling support) by calling 1-844-451-9700 or downloading the app at the Apple App Store or Google Play.
 The International Student Centre and our Multi-Faith Centre chaplains are also available for support.
 Additional resources can also be found through the Navi wayfinder and the UofT Student Mental Health Resource.

 Support for staff and faculty is available through the Employee and Family Assistance Program, or please call 1-800-663-1142.

 HCS staff are available to assist you virtually via email or by phone!
 Please see our Contact page for staff contact information.

-Please note: In the event that phone calls are going through, please connect with staff through email.
+Please note: In the event that phone calls are not going through, please connect with staff through email.

 As of March 18, 2020 our offices are closed for in-person services.

 Welcome to the Department of Historical and Cultural Studies!

 Individually and combined, the five academic programs that comprise HCS — Classical Studies, Food Studies, Global Asia Studies, History, and Women's and Gender Studies – offer a critical lens on the processes that shape our world, situating them in multiple global and local contexts.
 Our programs equip students with a range of skills such as critical thinking, oral and written communication, collaboration, and research and analytical skills, that will prepare them to be successful in a variety of fields including law and public policy, government, education, community and social services, communications, business, management and much more.

 We invite you to discover and learn more about our fascinating programs and courses, and to get in touch if you have any questions.